 My Final Take

-“Today, everything exists to end in photograph”, it should not, there are some moments or things that are meant to be enjoyed and experienced and kept in memory.
-But ever since everyone got habit of taking photographs of everything to be posted and shared on social media like Facebook, Instagram and Twitter it has changed the way things are enjoyed or moments are captured through memories.
-Most people now find it a must to take pictures of things from their foods to drinks to their dress or outfit for the day to the beautiful scenery they see around because they think of it as something worthy of posting for their social media rather than truly appreciating beauty in nature and things because of the experience it provides.
+“Today, everything exists to end in a photograph”, it should not, there are some moments or things that are meant to be enjoyed and experienced and kept in memory.
+But ever since everyone got a habit of taking photographs of everything to be posted and shared on social media like Facebook, Instagram, and Twitter it has changed the way things are enjoyed or moments are captured through memories.
+Most people now find it a must to take pictures of things from their food to drinks to their dress or outfit for the day to the beautiful scenery they see around because they think of it as something worthy of posting for their social media rather than truly appreciating beauty in nature and things because of the experience it provides.